+One thing clear right from the very outset was that the project would be research-led.
 Quicksilver is the product of years of research and development.
-We've gained a wealth of experience and amassed a substantial quantity of data by testing scale models in windtunnels and water towing-tank facilities, experimenting with line-towed and radio-controlled models on lakes, and undertaking extensive computer-based analytical studies.
+We have gained a wealth of experience and amassed a substantial quantity of data by testing scale models in windtunnels and water towing-tank facilities, experimenting with line-towed and radio-controlled models on lakes, and undertaking extensive computer-based analytical studies.

 Once it's afloat, the highly-instrumented craft will itself become a testbed, generating in situ data that will enable us to go progressively faster, as well as creating opportunities for further research that may lead to practical applications elsewhere.

 Aerodynamics, hydrodynamics, propulsion, structures.
 The interactions between them.
 This is the science of speed.

 Here are some insights into our research work to date ...

 Hydrodynamic computational analysis